walmartlabs/lacinia/docs/tutorial/mutable-database.rst

 * Defines a component in terms of a record and a constructor function

-* Provides an API for database access focus on that component
+* Provides an API for database access focused upon that component

 At this point, the Component is nothing more than a home for the ``:data`` Atom.
 That Atom is created and initialized inside the ``start`` lifecycle method.